ngjance/my_fitness_tracker/README.md

 ### Nutrition
 1. This page allows you to add a meal of your meal.

-2. It is in the pipeline of future MVPs that you will be able to view your meal history.
+2. It is in the pipeline of future MVPs that you will be able to view your meal history.# my_fitness_tracker